 If you own securities or property that have been declining and you're below your cost basis, consider liquidating before year end if you don't anticipate a recovery.

-Losses on property held for personal use can’t be deducted.
+Losses on property held for personal use can't be deducted.
 Only investment property losses can be written off.
-And you’ll also need to look at the net of your capital losses and gains, because if your gains are higher than your losses, you’ll owe money on the difference.
+And you'll also need to look at the net of your capital losses and gains.
+If your gains are higher than your losses, you'll owe money on the difference.

 Under the tax code, an individual may deduct up to $25,000 of real estate losses per year as long as your adjusted gross income is $100,000 or less and if you “actively participate” in managing the property.
 The deduction phases out as an individual's income approaches $150,000.
 Individuals whose adjusted gross income exceeds $150,000 are not eligible for this deduction.
 This income threshold hasn't changed for a while.